actolonen/TSS/README.md

 The BAM file is revised to better visualize TSS using a tool such as IGV.

-09_visualizeTSS.plx revised the BAM file to be compatible with IGV.
+09_visualizeTSS.plx revises the BAM file to be compatible with IGV.

-09_visualizeTSS.plx